dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 Here are the steps that are performed in training and updating the global model,

 1. The participants in the training are clients(or devices) and FL server which is cloud-based distributed service.
-Clients annouces to the server that they are ready to run FL task for a given FL population.
+Clients announces to the server that they are ready to run FL task for a given FL population.
 An FL population is specified by a globally unique name which identifies the learning problem, or application, which is worked upon.
 An FL task is a specific computation for an FL population, such as training to be performed with given hyperparameters, or evaluation of trained models on local device data.
 Sever selects some number of clients to run FL task.

 2. The server tells the selected devices what computation to run with an FL plan, a data structure that includes a TensorFlow graph and instructions for how to execute it.
 Once a round is established, the server next sends to each participant the current global model parameters and any other necessary state as an FL checkpoint.